yuhorizons/yuhorizons.github.io/recipes/movie.md

 * DIR-He gets fire crackers and lights them up.
 * ---
 * Marv:
-* DIR-Runs back to the car
+* DIR-Runs back to Harry.
 * ---
 * Harry:
 * What happened?
 * ---
 * Marv:
-* I don't know who is in there.
-But someone just got blown away.
-* ---
-* Harry:
-* Huh???
-* ---
-* Marv:
 * Somebody beat us to the job.
 There are in there.
 Two of them.
-There was arguing and one of them blew the other one away.
-* ---
-* Harry:
-* Who?
-* ---
-* Marv:
-* I don't know.
-I thought I recognize one of the voices.
-I know I heard the name Snakes before!
-* ---
-* Harry:
-* Snakes?
-Snakes...Snakes...snakes.
-I don't know no snakes.
-* ---
-* Marv:
-* Lets get otta here.
-Im scared.
+Someone got blown away.
 * ---
 * Harry:
 * Alright, lets come back later.
 * ---
 * ---